 PS C:\Windows> Get-CimInstance -Class Win32_Product -Computer TechdaPC

-Bonus: You can also query Win32_operatingsystem datastore etc. To do this, kind run the command below.
-Some other tools that can be used to view the list of installed programs is the
+Bonus: You can also query Win32_operatingsystem datastore etc. To do this, kindly run the command below.
+Another tool that can be used to view the list of installed programs is the

 UninstallView program from NirSoft.